ErrDivine/AIIntroAss3/docs/supervised_workflow.md

 branch, keeping the feature matrices compact and consistent with the latest tooling.

-By default this issues 18 training jobs (3 methods × 6 level specs) and stores timestamped `.pkl` bundles inside `models/`.
+By default the harness now launches 18 baseline jobs (3 methods × 6 levels) plus 6 enhanced-feature jobs, storing bundles under `models/baseline/` and `models/enhanced/`.
 Customise the run if needed: